 7. Format the USB Drive

 Warning: Make sure that you back up all the files and information from your USB drive to your computer.
-All data will be lost once the USB drive is formatted.
+All data will be lost once you format the USB drive.

-Formatting the hard drive is a last resort.
+Formatting the USB stick is a last resort.
 However, it should make your USB drive able to be read and written to.
 Prior to formatting the USB drive, determine what kind of file system it already has — NTFS or FAT32.
 Normally the file system that it already has will be the file system that is best suited for the drive.

 Open Windows Explorer, and browse to My PC.
 This gives you an overview of all drives connected to your system.
 Right-click your USB drive and select Properties.

 Close the Properties window.
 Now, right-click the USB drive again, this time selecting Format.
 The Format window contains several customizable options, such as the aforementioned File system, the Allocation unit size, the Volume Label, and the Quick Format option.

 Change the Volume label to something memorable.
 As we are dealing with a potential hardware issue, uncheck the Quick Format box.
 That will force the format to do more than just erase files.
 For instance, if there is a bad sector on this USB drive, the “full” format will return an error.

 Formatting won’t take long, but the larger the drive, the longer you’ll have to wait.
 Assuming there is no physical problem with the drive, your USB drive will be formatted, cleaned and ready to go.

 8. But I’ve Got an SD Card